Power and phone:

 There were two changing sheds and a shelter shed on the beach at Wharf Bay.
 Again, in 1974 they were described as being in poor condition and needed to be replaced.

 The current toilet block and changing shed was built in 1984.
+A landscape architect, David Tucker was employed to design the plantings around the new toilet block.

 This photo shows the old wharf at full length